mz-zarei/TrajectoryAnalysis/README.md

-# Analysing vehicle trajectories from different data sets such as NGSIM, INTERACTION, OpenDD, ...
+# CGAN for vehicle trajectories prediction

+Training a CGAN model to predict future trajectories of vehicles